-In April 2020, the Company acquired all of the shares outstanding of VidGrid, Inc. ("VidGrid") through a merger for purchase price consideration of \$17,256.
+In April 2020, the Company acquired all of the shares outstanding of VidGrid, Inc. ("VidGrid") through a merger for purchase price consideration of \$17,256, which was paid in cash upon closing.
 VidGrid, Inc. is a leading video platform provider that enables peer-to-peer video learning courses, transforming video into two-way communication.
 This transaction expands the Company's product functionality around workplace video communication and reaffirms its commitment to stronger employee collaboration, engagement and retention while helping clients prepare for the workplaces of the future.
-The Company paid \$15,506 upon closing and deposited an additional \$1,750 to be held in escrow for fifteen months after the acquisition date for potential indemnification claims.
+The allocation of the purchase price for VidGrid is approximately \$12,065 of goodwill, \$2,962 of proprietary technology and other immaterial assets and liabilities.